 By

-Lubbock 51k Lubbock (APA-197)'s LCM-25 seen here on the beach at Iwo Jima in February 1945.
+Lubbock 51k USS Lubbock (APA-197)'s LCM-25 seen here on the beach at Iwo Jima in February 1945.
 Scott at LBS Products

-Lubbock 63k Lubbock (APA-197) off Naval Station Treasure Island, San Francisco, 14 July 1946.
+Lubbock 63k USS Lubbock (APA-197) off Naval Station Treasure Island, San Francisco, 14 July 1946.
 She is returning troops from the Western Pacific to the United States as part of Operation "Magic Carpet".
 Roger C.

-Lubbock 107k Lubbock (APA-197) off Naval Station Treasure Island, San Francisco, 14 July 1946.
+Lubbock 107k USS Lubbock (APA-197) off Naval Station Treasure Island, San Francisco, 14 July 1946.
 She is returning troops from the Western Pacific to the United States as part of Operation "Magic Carpet".
 Roger C.

-View the Lubbock (APA-197)
+USS Lubbock (APA-197)

 Crew Contact And Reunion Information

-U.S. Navy Memorial Foundation
+U.S. Navy Memorial Foundation - Navy Log

-Back to the Navsource Photo Archives Main Page Back To the Amphibious Ship Type Index Back To The Attack Transport (APA)Photo Index
+Back To The Navsource Photo Archives Main Page Back To The Amphibious Ship Type Index Back To The Attack Transport (APA)Photo Index

 Comments, Suggestions, E-mail Webmaster.